A-Z Artist Index Compilations Record Labels Media

 Brian Byrne played in a folk duo with his brother Michael called The Spicelanders in the late 60s.
 This duo from Sheffield then teamed up with Donal Lunny and Brian Bolger, late of the Emmet Folk, to form the Emmet Spiceland in 1968.
 Hugely successful in Ireland, the Emmet Spiceland had run it's course by 1970, though a short-lived reformed line-up with Honor Heffernan and Brian Byrne emerged in 1973.

 Brian's solo debut was a single on Pye in 1970 which I have not heard.
 In 1971 he performed "An Sean Seanchai" (The Old Storyteller) in the National Song Contest, finishing fourth.
 This was not released on vinyl.
 His solo LP was recorded in November 1972 and released the following year.
-It's a pleasant if minor effort, not too far removed from the Spiceland, and featuring Donal Lunny on most instruments and Jolyon Jackson of Supply Demand & Curve.
+It's a pleasant if minor effort, not too far removed from the Spiceland.
+It's marred by production problems and some of the material is over familiar.
+Even so there are excellent versions of 'Carnloch Bay' and 'Lakes of Coolfin'.
+It features Donal Lunny on most instruments including moog (used most obviously on 'Handsome Sally') and Jolyon Jackson of Supply Demand & Curve on cello and organ.

 The LP was issued on Hawk Records in 1973, but some labels carry a (p) 1976 date.
 These may be later pressings, or it may simply be a typo.
 As far as I am aware, there was no delay with the actual release which went ahead in 1973 as planned.
 1973 was the year of the brief Emmet Spiceland reunion in which Brian was involved.